Skip to main content

 Vice President

-Today, as the field of philanthropy evolves quickly – with private foundations growing in policy influence, and also living donors, mission/impact investing, and social entrepreneurs playing an expanded role – Jeff is one of sector’s fiercest advocates.
-He understands the enormously important role philanthropy and not-for-profits have in American society and culture, and helps these organizations highlight their work for policymakers.
-As a Vice President at VSA, Jeff works directly with private and community foundations, and others in the philanthropic space, to share the good work they are doing in local communities, as well as educate lawmakers about the consequences of adverse policy decisions.
+Today, as the field of philanthropy evolves quickly – with private foundations (which are increasingly under attack) seeking ways to influence policy outcomes without direct lobbying – and also living donors, mission/impact investing, and social entrepreneurs playing an expanded role in the charitable landscape – Jeff is one of sector’s fiercest advocates.
+He understands the enormously important role philanthropy and nonprofits have in American society and helps these organizations highlight their work for policymakers.

-Before joining VSA, Jeff spent seven years as Economic Policy Director to Senator Charles Schumer (D-NY) and prior to that served in similar roles for Senators Kerry (D-MA) and Bayh (D-IN).
-Jeff also had leading roles in policy development at two well-regarded non-profit organizations – Redefining Progress and the Progressive Policy Institute.
+Before joining VSA, Jeff spent seven years as Economic Policy Director to Senator Charles Schumer (D-NY) and prior to that served in similar roles for Senators John Kerry (D-MA) and Evan Bayh (D-IN).
+Jeff also had leading roles in policy development at two well-regarded non-profit organizations – Redefining Progress and the Progressive Policy Institute, the think tank for centrist Democrats.

-Known for his policy creativity and strategic approach to advocacy, Jeff played a key role in developing several economic initiatives while on Capitol Hill, including the HIRE Act (passed on a bipartisan basis in 2010 to encourage the hiring of unemployed workers); the American Opportunity Tax Credit (included in the stimulus package in 2009); the “Cash for Clunkers” program; and an array of legislative initiatives to benefit the charity and foundation sectors.
-His work with charities, nonprofits, and foundations helped Sen. Schumer earn the recognition that led to his being named the co-chair of the Senate Philanthropy Caucus in 2008.
+During his tenure on Capitol Hill, Jeff played a key role in developing several economic initiatives, including the HIRE Act (passed during the Great Recession to encourage the hiring of unemployed workers); the American Opportunity Tax Credit; the “Cash for Clunkers” program; legislation to address China's unfair trade practices; new approaches to marriage penalty relief; and an array of legislative initiatives to benefit the charity and foundation sectors.
+His work with charities, nonprofits, and foundations led Sen. Schumer to being named co-chair of the Senate Philanthropy Caucus in 2008.
+Since leaving the Hill, Jeff initiated the creation of the Community Foundation Awareness Initiative (CFAI), a partnership of more than 170 community foundations nationwide which engages directly with Congress on issues that impact them.

 Jeff earned a Bachelor of Arts at Tufts University, then obtained a Master in Public Policy from the John F. Kennedy School of Government.